 Do you know what to do if a hospital-acquired infection harms you or a loved one?

-When you need a sepsis or infection attorney in Drexel Hill, turn to the Weitz Firm for help.
+When you need a sepsis or infection attorney in Drexel Hill, turn to The Weitz Firm, LLC for help.
 We will work to secure the compensation you deserve.

 The CDC admits that significant progress has been made in preventing healthcare-associated infection types.
 Unfortunately, one in 25 hospital patients can expect to acquire an infection on any given day.
 These infections have many consequences for patients, including an increased length and cost of the hospital visit, further pain and suffering, and even death.